Sailaxmiveldanda/Sailaxmiveldanda/README.md

 ### Hi there 👋
-Myname is Sailaxmi.
-I am from Hyderabad.
-I am currently pursuing my masters at Northwest Missouri State University.
+Hi, I'm Sailaxmi!
+I recently completed my Master’s in Computer Science at Northwest Missouri State University.
+I'm passionate about building efficient software solutions and have experience in Python, Java, AWS, and Big Data technologies.
 <!--
 **Sailaxmiveldanda/Sailaxmiveldanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.